 In order to constitute a valid marriage under the act, it is a requirement that either one or both parties are Christians; unless one of the parties to the marriage is governed by its own personal law which forbids such a marriage on the grounds of prohibited degrees of relationship, thereby rendering the marriage as void and redundant under the act.
 To constitute a legitimate marriage under the act the following factors have to be complied with:-

 The following conditions have to be complied with for the performance of the marriage by the Marriage Registrar appointed under the Act.
 They are as follows:

-(a) Notice of Intended Marriage: A written application or notice is made by either party to the marriage residing in the same area to the Marriage Registrar to notify the concerned authority of their intention to get married.
+(a) Notice of Intended Marriage: A written application or notice is made by either party to the marriage r to the Marriage Registrar residing in the same area to notify the concerned authority of their intention to get married.
 Incase both the parties reside in different areas, each party would have to make a separate notice in writing to the Marriage Registrar located within their areas of residence.
 The written application or notice is recorded in the ‘marriage notebook’ and is pasted in a clear noticeable area in the office.

 (b) A Pledge Before Registrar: Before the certificate of notice has been issued, either one party to the marriage should make a personal appearance before the Marriage Registrar, pledging that:

 Under Section 5 of the Act, the following persons are competent to perform the marriage: